William Cavendish, 5th Duke of Devonshire: Second marriage

 By his second wife, Lady Elizabeth Foster, he had no legitimate issue, but the couple had two illegitimate children born before their marriage.
 A son, Augustus, was given the surname Clifford and became Sir Augustus Clifford and rose to be an admiral in the Royal Navy and the Gentleman Usher of the Black Rod in the House of Lords; his descendants would die out in the male line in 1895.
 The Duke's daughter by Lady Elizabeth, Caroline, was given a different surname from her brother, St. Jules.
 Caroline St. Jules would marry the Hon.
 George Lamb, a brother of the 2nd Viscount Melbourne (himself married to Lady Caroline Ponsonby, niece of Lady Georgiana Spencer, the 5th Duke's 1st wife).
 Caroline and George Lamb had no issue.

 Mistress

 The 5th Duke had a daughter—Charlotte, given the surname Williams—by his mistress, Charlotte Spencer, the daughter of an indigent clergyman.
 His first child was born shortly following his marriage to Lady Georgiana Spencer (no relation to his mistress).
-Charlotte would soon marry impendingly suitably.
+Charlotte would later marry suitably.

+Militia

+When the militia was called out during the War of American Independence the duke was appointed colonel of the Derbyshire Militia by his uncle, Lord George Cavendish, Lord Lieutenant of Derbyshire.
+Taking command in April 1778, he immediately had to deal with a mutiny by his men over pay, and then march them to Coxheath Camp in Kent, where a large encampment had been formed.
+Here Duchess Georgiana was prominent among the fashionable army wives and appeared in caricatures as 'Lady Gorget', the real colonel in full uniform, interviewing recruits for the regiment.
+The war ended with the Peace of Paris and the militia were disembodied in March 1783.
+Having recently taken over as Lord Lieutenant of Derbyshire himself, the Duke resigned the command in October and appointed his younger brother Lord George Henry Cavendish as colonel in his place.